Achille Lauro (singer)

-Lauro De Marinis ([ˈlauro de maˈriːnis]; born July 11, 1990), known professionally as Achille Lauro ([aˈkille ˈlauro]), is an Italian singer, songwriter and rapper.
-He gained popularity in the Italian hip hop scene and he competed in the Sanremo Music Festival 2019 with the song "Rolls Royce", at the 2020 edition with the song "Me ne frego", and at the 2022 edition with the song "Domenica".
-He represented San Marino at the Eurovision Song Contest 2022 with the song "Stripper", after winning Una voce per San Marino, but failed to qualify from the semi-final.
+Lauro De Marinis ([ˈlauro de maˈriːnis]; born 11 July 1990), known professionally as Achille Lauro ([aˈkille ˈlauro]), is an Italian singer-songwriter.
+He gained popularity in the Italian hip hop scene and competed in the Sanremo Music Festival 2019 with the song "Rolls Royce", the 2020 edition with the song "Me ne frego", the 2022 edition with the song "Domenica", and at the 2025 edition with the song "Incoscienti giovani".
+He represented San Marino at the Eurovision Song Contest 2022 with the song "Stripper", after winning Una voce per San Marino, but failed to qualify for the final.

 Early life

-Lauro De Marinis was born on July 11, 1990 in Verona, Italy.
-His father, Nicola De Marinis, is a professor and a magistrate on the Supreme Court of Cassation.
-His mother, Cristina Zambon, is now the administrator of Achille Lauro's holding company De Marinis Group.
+Lauro De Marinis was born on 11 July 1990 in Verona.
+His father, Nicola De Marinis, is a professor and a magistrate on the Supreme Court of Cassation from Gravina in Puglia His mother, Cristina Zambon, is now the administrator of Achille Lauro's holding company De Marinis Group.
 He grew up in Rome and at age 14 lived with his older brother, Federico, after his parents moved to another city.